PERFORMANCE BENEFITS

 Summary

 Nowadays, you can find caffeine everywhere.
-It does appear that caffeine can be used to improve performance and to increase weight loss.
-It’s also been proven to help resynthesize glycogen for your next workout, if taken after your workout session.
+It does appear that caffeine can be used to improve performance and to help you with weight loss.
+It's also been proven to help resynthesize glycogen for your next workout, if taken shortly after your workout session.
 The amount of caffeine to improve performance and increase fat burning will vary by individual.
 Listen to your body.
 Start with small doses and make notes of your performance and your mood.

 Written By